rebuilt/lv-user-config/README.md

 ## Sharing your configuration with others

 If you have a configuration you're proud of, create a pull request and I'll add your configs for others to use

+## Notes

+If you were one of the first people to clone the repo, your git submodule will be named lv-user-configs (plural).
+LunarVim has decided to go with the singular: lv-user-config .
+So, to make sure the git submodule is correctly ignored, change the name of the folder to singular.